+Are you ready for this?
+All of the above were No.1 somewhere in the wider world, but not one of them made the Top Five in the la la land of Skippy, Kylie and Jason.
+Sigh.
 PSB’s only single to reach the upper echelons of the Aussie Arias is…. not even a song at all.
-It’s Absolutely Fabulous, which made No.2 in 1994 – not exactly the boys’ finest year for a multitude of reasons – and, even worse, is the dynamic duo’s last top tenner Down Under.
+It’s a novelty record, a charity record, it’s Absolutely Fabulous.
+The official AbFab record made No.2 in 1994 – not exactly the boys’ finest year for a multitude of reasons – and, even worse, it’s the dynamic duo’s last top tenner Down Under.
 And yes, I can imagine some of you less charitable sorts saying it sounds like a No.2 too.
 Techno, techno, bloody techno!
 Ho, ho, ho!

-The only lyrics Tennant utters in the whole four minute showbiz shebang are ‘We’re Absolutely Fabulous’, the rest of the vocals being admittedly delicious dialogue soundbites courtesy of Jennifer and Joanna; some specially recorded, but most taken directly from Fashion, the peerlessly prescient first episode which debuted in 1992.
+With a relentless nosebleed beat (“it’s a parody of Europap” admitted Lowe, the ever-candid keyboardist), the only lyrics Tennant utters in the whole four-minute showbiz shebang are ‘Absolutely Fabulous.
+We’re Absolutely Fabulous, constantly repeated.
+The rest of the vocals are the admittedly delicious dialogue soundbites courtesy of Jen and Jo, with some of Saunders’ contributions specially recorded (Lumley was away with Aunty Beeb filming Girl Friday on a desert island), but most taken directly from Fashion, the peerlessly prescient first episode which debuted in 1992.